 The biggest pitfall is wanting to change everything at once, which becomes expensive and overwhelming.
 'Greenwashing' is also a risk - not all 'green' products are actually more sustainable.
 Read labels critically and choose reputable brands.
 Additionally, perfectionism can lead to more material consumption than necessary.

-How do I best store reusable components for future use?
+How do I best store reusable parts for future use?

 Use transparent, stackable containers per category (wheels, figures, details) and label them clearly.
-Store small components in compartment boxes like pill boxes.
+Store small parts in compartment boxes like pill boxes.
 Take photos of special pieces and their origin.
-Keep a simple system - sorting too complexly works counterproductively and leads to clutter.
+Keep a simple system - overly complex sorting is counterproductive and leads to clutter.